 The fountain stands 86 ft high and 161.3 ft wide and boasts a collection of achingly beautiful sculptures of mythological and allegorical figures, including Pietro Bracci’s statue of Oceanus, as well as whimsical statues representing Abundance and Health.

-While catching a glimpse of Fontana di Trevi is completely free of charge, it is believed that if you throw a coin into the fountain, you will return to Rome one day!
+While catching a glimpse of Fontana di Trevi is one of the free things to do in Rome, it is believed that if you throw a coin into the fountain, you will return to the Eternal City one day!

 The Pantheon